 Air Canada Aeroplan

 Air Canada Aeroplan is an unbelievably consistent frequent flyer program.
-Over the course of the years, they’ve maintained great redemption prices, consistent airline policies, and a streamlined booking process.
+Over the years, it has maintained great redemption prices, consistent airline policies, and a streamlined booking process.

 - No close-in award booking fees.